-Due to the previously high multiple birthrate for women treated with IVF, the Swedish National Board of Health and Welfare introduced regulations already in 2003 that only one fertilized oocyte should be transferred.
+Due to the previously high multiple birth rate for women treated with IVF, the Swedish National Board of Health and Welfare introduced regulations already in 2003 that only one fertilized oocyte should be transferred.
 If the risk of a twin pregnancy is estimated to be low, however, two embryos are allowed to be transferred.

-Figure 16.
-Delivery rate per culture time, day 2-3 and blastocysts, and per age group.
+Figure 16 Delivery rate per culture time, day 2-3 and blastocysts, and per age group.
 Fresh IVF/ICSI versus frozen/thawed cycles.
 Own gametes.

-The Figure shows that if one separate treatments in day 2-3 and blastocysts, no apparent differences exist in delivery rates between fresh and frozen/thawed cycles even though a small advantage is observed for fresh cycles (all ages).
+The Figure shows that if one separate treatments in day 2-3 and blastocysts, no major differences exist in delivery rates between fresh and frozen/thawed cycles.